 Candidates for the Primary Council Election

-NOTE: The time period for filing candidate packets and nomination petitions is closed.
+The time period for filing candidate packets and nomination petitions is from March 10, 2024 to April 8, 2024.
 All candidates must register as a candidate committee if the candidate receives contributions or makes expenditures, in any combination, of at least $500 in connection with that candidacy [ARS §16-905(A)].

 Candidate qualifications are as follows: